wheelnext/pep_xxx_wheel_variants/docs/design/plugin_api.md

 exclusive.
 For example, this could happen if a plugin becomes unmaintained and needs to be forked into a new package.

-Plugins are expected to be automatically installed into an isolated environment when installing packages, in order to facilitate variant selection.
+Plugins are expected to be automatically installed when installing variant-enabled packages, in order to facilitate variant selection.
 Therefore, it is necessary that the packages providing plugins are installable with the same indices enabled that are used to install the package in question.
 In particular, packages published